ashour/laravel-simplemessage/README.md

 ##Retrieving Messages##

 SimpleMessage makes a `$messages` object available to all your views.
-It works the similarly to Laravel's validation `$errors` object.
+It works similarly to Laravel's validation `$errors` object.

 ###Retrieve all messages###